New Sydney Restrictions: Lockdown Rules Explained

-After a spate of new COVID-19 cases popped up in New South Wales this week, the state government has made the decision to place new restrictions on the Greater Sydney area.
-NSW’s COVID-19 lockdown restrictions will be tightened after the state recorded 111 new infections — the highest daily number recorded in the latest outbreak.
-From 6pm on Saturday 26 June, the stay at home direction applies to people who live in, usually work in, or usually attend a university or other tertiary education facility in Greater Sydney including the Blue Mountains, Central Coast, Wollongong and Shellharbour local government areas until 11:59pm on Friday 30 July 2021.
+The New South Wales premier has enforced the strictest lockdown conditions so far, following the spate of new COVID-19 cases in the Greater Sydney area.
+NSW’s COVID-19 lockdown restrictions will be tightened after the state recorded 177 new infections — the highest daily number recorded in the latest outbreak.
+From 6pm on Saturday 26 June, the stay at home direction applies to people who live in, usually work in, or usually attend a university or other tertiary education facility in Greater Sydney including the Blue Mountains, Central Coast, Wollongong and Shellharbour local government areas until 11:59pm on Saturday 28 August 2021.

 New COVID-19 restrictions for Greater Sydney